Vasudev-Sharma-13/Capstone_Project_voice_wheelchair/README.md

-# Capstone_Project_voice_wheelchair
-voice automated wheelchair using arduino and collision detection

 # Voice-Activated Wheelchair Control System
+voice automated wheelchair using arduino with collision detection using ultrasonic sensors
 ## Introduction

 The concept of using voice-activated technology to control a wheelchair aims to provide a unique and innovative solution that sets itself apart from conventional projects.
 By integrating this cutting-edge technology with a mechanical system, we aim to simplify the lives of individuals with disabilities and generate interest in our ever-advancing society.